 Match your niche

-A facet of training that those new to recruitment may not take into consideration is knowledge of the industry.
-Whilst employees can be trained and will gradually learn about an industry, how much quicker would training be if you worked with someone who was already familiar with your industry?
+Industry knowledge is an important factor when it comes to recruitment.
+Whilst employees can be taught and will gradually learn about an industry, how much quicker would training be if you worked with someone who was already familiar with your industry?
 Most virtual assistants will specialise in a specific industry or industries (tourism and the creative industries in my case) and so you can find a VA who will easily understand your business and will be able to quickly adapt to your work with a knowledge that you won’t find in those who are completely new to your niche.

 Outsource the jobs you hate